Chillsmeit/FirefoxSmoothScroll/README.md

 <br>

+# imwheel

+imwheel let's you change your scrolling speed in Linux, it's usually needed in Gnome.
+In my case, I use Pop!_OS.
+I made a copy of the Snappier profile to be used alongside imwheel in speed 2.
+(It's slightly faster than the default profile)

 # Further Tweaks

 If you're annoyed like me and Alt is always opening the Firefox menu, go to About:config and change "ui.key.menuAccessKeyFocuses" to False